superdrdood/veizy11ty/posts/2019/08/njpw-g1-climax-29-night-17/index.md

   - "wrestling"
 layout: layouts/post.njk
 coverImage: "G129-17.jpg"
+excerpt: "It’s the A block finals from the Nippon Budokan.
+Oh my!"
 ---
 It's the A block finals from the Nippon Budokan.
 Oh my!

 ## Jon Moxley & Shota Umino vs Juice Robinson & Ren Narita